 Does your child like to listen to you read her books?
 Or like to talk through information as a way to better understand it?
 Maybe she listens to music frequently?
 Is she distracted by sounds in the environment?
 If so, auditory learning is likely her strength.

 Auditory learners like a logical order to learning and prefer to learn about the details first and then connect them into a whole picture.
 They also like to use logic to solve existing problems in a methodical manner rather than creating their own problems to solve.
 Auditory learners like to have clear rules and enjoy categorizing and sorting.
 Graphic organizers are a great tool when teaching an auditory learner.

 Or does your child prefer visual learning?

 Does your child like to read to himself and enjoy looking at pictures in books?
 Does he enjoy a less structured environment where he can be creative?
 Is he distracted by visual stimuli, such as pictures and posters on the wall?
 Does he prefer art activities?
 If yes, then your child is likely a visual learner.

 Visual learners like to learn about a whole concept and then break it down into details.
 They also like to create problems and then solve them.
 Or to see an end product and then figure out a path to get there rather than being given specific steps to take.
 When planning learning activities for these children, incorporate videos, diagrams, photos, maps, art, and demonstrations.

 Or is your child a tactile/kinesthetic learner?

-To further help you to determine your child’s learning style, take this QUIZ from scholastic.
+To further help you to determine your child’s learning style, take this QUIZ from Education Planner.

 For further learning, check out Judy Willis’ book, How Your Child Learns Best.
 Note in this book, she combines the visual learners and the tactile/kinesthetic learners into one group due to commonalities between these two learning styles.